-The meal plan (19 meals per week) starts with breakfast on the first class day of each semester.
+The meal plan (19 meals per week) starts with breakfast on the Friday before the start of the Fall semester.
+The start date of the Spring meal plan has yet to be determined.
+Residents will be given adequate notice of the date that the meal plan will begin.
 Meals are not provided during Thanksgiving, Spring and Semester breaks, or four-day vacations.
 Meals that are served on three-day weekend breaks may have alternative service hours.
 Information will be posted.